Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ### Principles of Clear Communication

-- **Tailor your language**: Use context-appropriate explanations—avoid jargon for business stakeholders, provide depth for technical teams.
+- **Tailor your language**: Use context-appropriate explanations - avoid jargon for business stakeholders, provide depth for technical teams.
 - **Early and often**: Regular check-ins help prevent misunderstandings and scope drift.
 - **Actionable reporting**: Focus on impact, exploitability, and specific recommendations for mitigation.